fazzy12/fazzy12/README.md

 ### Projects

-You can explore a variety of projects on my GitHub profile that showcase my abilities and interests.
-These projects cover a wide range of topics, including frontend web development, backend web development, and DevOps.
-Feel free to check them out and provide feedback or collaborate on any project that catches your interest.
+You can explore a variety of projects on my GitHub profile showcasing my abilities and interests in software development:

-### Achievements

-I'm proud to have achieved the following on GitHub:

-- Achievement: YOLO
-- Achievement: Pull Shark
-- Achievement: Arctic Code Vault Contributor
+[Simple Shell](https://github.com/essien1990/simple_shell): Developed a simplified version of the Linux shell replicating many functionalities of a real shell using C programming language.
+Managed commands, handled built-in commands, and ensured robustness by handling various conditions.

+[AirBnBClone](https://github.com/fazzy12/AirBnB_clone_v4): Contributed to the development of multiple versions of the AirBnB Clone project, implementing various features and improvements across different versions using Python, Flask, and Flask-CORS.

+[MontyInterpreter](https://github.com/fazzy12/monty): Developed the Monty Bytecode Interpreter compliant with ISO standards in the C language.
+Handled opcode execution, stack and queue management, and implemented error handling for robust interpreter behavior.

 ### Contact Me!